nghttp2/nghttp2/README.rst

 The ``Client`` in the above example needs to be configured to use ``nghttpx`` as secure proxy.

-At the time of this writing, Chrome is the only browser which supports secure proxy.
+At the time of this writing, both Chrome and Firefox support secure HTTP/2 proxy.
 One way to configure Chrome to use a secure proxy is to create a proxy.pac script like this:

 .. code-block:: javascript